Follow us on social media

 Our use of these media will be influenced by your participation with them.

 Our social media accounts should not be considered a source of official government information.
+The views and ideas of individuals posted or interviewed are personal opinions only and do not necessarily reflect the views of the Queensland Government.
 Any official statements concerning Queensland business and industry will be released at business.qld.gov.au.

 Monitoring our accounts

-The business.qld.gov.au related social media accounts will be monitored during office hours from Monday to Friday.
+The business.qld.gov.au social media accounts will be monitored during office hours from Monday to Friday.

 There may be circumstances outside of our control where our social media channels are unavailable.
 We apologise in advance if this causes any inconvenience.
-In these instances you may be able to find the information you are looking for on our website business.qld.gov.au or by phoning us on 13 25 23.
+In these instances you may be able to find the information you are looking for on our website business.qld.gov.au or by phoning us on 13 QGOV (13 74 68).

 Responding to posts, comments, replies or direct messages